How the Grinch Stole Christmas! (TV special)

 How the Grinch Stole Christmas! (also known as Dr. Seuss' How the Grinch Stole Christmas!) is a 1966 American animated television special, directed and co-produced by Chuck Jones.
-It is based on the 1957 children's book of the same name by Dr. Seuss, and tells the story of the Grinch, who tries to ruin Christmas for the townsfolk of Whoville below his mountain hideaway.
-Originally telecast in the United States on CBS on Sunday, December 18, 1966, it went on to become a perennial holiday special.
-The special features the voice of Boris Karloff as the Grinch and the narrator.
+Based on the 1957 children's book of the same name by Dr. Seuss, the special features the voice of Boris Karloff (also a narrator) as the Grinch.
+It tells the story of the Grinch, who tries to ruin Christmas for the townsfolk of Whoville below his mountain hideaway.

+How the Grinch Stole Christmas! was produced by The Cat in the Hat Productions in association with the television and animation divisions of Metro-Goldwyn-Mayer Studios (the company that Jones was under contract at the time).
+The special completed production in a year and originally aired in the United States on CBS on December 18, 1966.
+The special is considered a perennial holiday special.

 Plot

-The Grinch is a surly asocial green creature with a heart "two sizes too small" who lives alone in a snowbound cave atop Mt.
+The Grinch is a surly, antisocial green creature with a heart "two sizes too small" who lives alone in a snowbound cave atop Mt.
 Crumpit, located above the village of Whoville.
 He especially hates Christmas and has always been annoyed by the town's Christmas celebrations.
 One Christmas Eve, he finally decides to stop Christmas Day from coming to Whoville by disguising himself as Santa Claus, his dog Max as a reindeer and, in a reversal of Santa's visit, stealing all presents, decorations, and symbols of Christmas.
 Once loaded, he plans on dumping the bags of stolen goods.
 He is noticed by a girl named Cindy Lou Who, but is otherwise undetected.

-As the Grinch reaches the icey summit of Mt.
+As the Grinch reaches the icy summit of Mt.
 Crumpit, ready to dump the bags, he discovers that the citizens of Whoville, despite having no gifts or decorations, have gathered in the middle of town to sing as Christmas Day dawns.
 Realizing that Christmas means more than just material possessions, the Grinch's heart grows three sizes.
-He saves the sleigh, returns the presents and the other belongings to the Whos, and joins in the town's Christmas celebration, by carving the roast beast, and Max gets the first slice.
+He saves the sleigh, returns the presents and the other belongings to the Whos, and joins in the town's Christmas celebration by carving the roast beast, giving Cindy Lou Who the first slice.